24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 Just to the east wall of the Palace you’ll find this market, which is also known as green market, it’s a good spot for a browse and to see a bit of the local life in action.

-It is open all day every Saturday and it sells all sorts from clothes to hats and food and drink.
-This is the very place where I actually purchased the white dresses that’s featured in many of the photos in this post, I’m often complimented!
+Green Market is open all day every Saturday and you can buy anything from clothes to hats, honey and of course lots of lavender-related things.
+This is the very place where I purchased the white dress that’s featured in many of the photos in this post, I’m often complimented on it!
 It was a great purchase, but don’t haggle, I tried this and was told off!

 WHERE TO EAT & DRINK IN SPLIT